Initial Teacher Training: SEND

 To apply for this course you will need the following:

-At least a GCSE Grade C or a Grade 4 in English language, maths and a science subject
+• At least a GCSE (or equivalent) Grade C or a Grade 4 in English language/literature, maths and a science subject

-Our minimum entry requirement for a first (bachelor's) degree is a lower second (2:2)
+• A bachelor's degree: minimum entry requirement is a lower second (2:2)

-Experience working with children or young adults (this might not be in a school setting) is desirable but not essential
+• Some experience working with children or young adults (this might not be in a school setting) is desirable to support your decision to undertake teacher training

 We are looking for future trainees with the following qualities: